 Murphy USA (MUSA) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Murphy USA as it approaches its next earnings report date.
-On that day, Murphy USA is projected to report earnings of $6.24 per share, which would represent year-over-year growth of 56.78%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.45 billion, up 40.23% from the year-ago period.
+Investors will be hoping for strength from Murphy USA as it approaches its next earnings release.
+In that report, analysts expect Murphy USA to post earnings of $6.24 per share.
+This would mark year-over-year growth of 56.78%.
+Our most recent consensus estimate is calling for quarterly revenue of $6.45 billion, up 40.23% from the year-ago period.

-Any recent changes to analyst estimates for Murphy USA should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Murphy USA.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.